Translate

 From January 1994, the NAS OCU relocated from RAF Boscombe Down back to RNAS Yeovilton, with their Sea Harrier FAS.2 then in service.

-The T.4N's were upgraded to T.8s, the first being delivered in early 1995 and wearing the black colour scheme that would be seen on all the T.8s.
-They still had no radar.
-Still, the instrumentation was improved to a similar specification as the FAS.2.
-(FA.2).
+The T.4Ns were upgraded to T.8s, the first of which was delivered in early 1995, wearing the black colour scheme that would be seen on all the T.8s.
+They still had no radar, but the instrumentation was improved to a similar specification as the FAS.2 (FA.2).

 ZD328/AC Harrier GR.7 Harrier Joint Force (HJF)